MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 Creating malicious child processes is a common malware strategy.
 Malware that abuse Office as a vector often run VBA macros and exploit code to download and attempt to run additional payloads.
 However, some legitimate line-of-business applications might also generate child processes for benign purposes, such as spawning a command prompt or using PowerShell to configure registry settings.

-This rule was introduced in: Windows 10 1709, Windows Server 1809, Windows Server 2019, Configuration Manager CB 1710
+This rule was introduced in:
+- Windows 10, version 1709
+- Windows Server, version 1809
+- Windows Server 2019
+- Configuration Manager CB 1710

 Intune name: Office apps launching child processes